Year 6 Page

 Miss Britt and Mrs Marsh

-Welcome to Autumn Term 2 in Year 6.
+Welcome to Spring Term 1 in Year 6.
 Please find lots of information about our class and the work that we will be doing this year.

 Just a quick reminder about the age restrictions on social networking sites: